What Is Duchenne Muscular Dystrophy?

 - What kind of treatments are there?

-- How will they make him feel?
+- How will they make them feel?

 Eteplirsen (Exondys 51) has been approved to treat DMD.
 It is an injection medication that helps treat individuals with a specific mutation of the gene that leads to DMD.
 The most common side effects are balance problems and vomiting.
 Although the drug increases dystrophin production, which would predict improvement in muscle function, this has not yet been shown.